Last updated on January 20th, 2025 at 04:48 pm

 There are several types of playlists and you can get your track on each one of them.
 We distinguish between the following playlists:

 Editorial playlists on Spotify are created by Spotify editors.
 These playlists can only be accessed via the portal Spotify for Artists.
-For those who do not yet know how the portal works, here are two quick guides by Spotify and Spinnup.
+For those who do not yet know how the portal works, here is a quick guide by Ditto.

 What is Spotify for Artists?

-Tip: If you submit a track on Spotify for Artists at least seven days before the release, it is included in the Release Radar of the artist’s followers.
+Tip: Submit a track on Spotify for Artists at least seven days before the release (better 2 weeks), to ensure it can be included in the Release Radar of the artist’s followers.

 How to Pitch a Track?

 Spotify for Artists gives you a step-by-step guide on how to pitch the song.
-But as with every platform, there are tips and tricks that can increase your chances of getting onto the playlist.
+But as with every platform, some tips and tricks can increase your chances of getting onto the playlist.

-Here Cyanite comes into play, as it improves the quality of your pitch and makes things more smooth and productive.
+Here’s where Cyanite comes into play with its AI song analysis, as it improves the quality of your pitch and makes things more smooth and productive.

-Our tips on how to pitch a playlist using Cyanite include:
+Our tips on how to pitch a playlist using Cyanite’s AI include:

-1. Identify the strongest emotions of the song;
+- Identify the strongest emotions of the song

 Let’s explore these steps in detail.